Dramatic escalation: Air raid alert sounded for 'all of Ukraine at once'

 The Kyiv Independent also announced that an air raid alert had been declared "in all of Ukraine's regions at once".

-Ukrainian MP Lesia Vasylenko revealed multiple explosions had occurred in Kyiv, with the ongoing air raid siren already sounding for almost an hour.
+Ukrainian MP Lesia Vasylenko revealed multiple explosions had occurred in Kyiv.
+The air raid siren had sounded for almost an hour.

 "3 explosions in #Kyiv right now.
 One after the other," she wrote on Twitter.